jennego/jennego-site/README.md

 to do

+- style title (google fonts?)
+- add content to cms
 - finish photo gallery pages
 - style menu
+- tidy sass
+- improve accessibility
+- make layouts for video / writing or blog
+- add video page (gallery?) / may need to customize cms?
+- figure out if other pages should be their own thing or not?
 - make photo groups ✅
-  - style, add hover styles
+  - style, add hover styles ✅
 - add page generation ✅
   - photos ✅
-  - other pages
+  - other pages ✅
+  - blog
 - add production branch -> push completed photo / pages to netlify

 Uses

 - Gatsby (default starter)
+- Contentful CMS